Early Years Foundation Stage

 - You can find information about the EYFS curriculum and provision from birth to 5 at this website http://www.foundationyears.org.uk/

-- A Parent's Guide to the EYFS here is also helpful if you'd like to know more.
+- What to expect in the Early Years Foundation Stage: a guide for parents is also helpful if you'd like to know more.

 - Here is a list of free activities that parents and carers can do with their children at home.
-This list was created by staff and parents at our '6 week in meeting'.
-This can be read here.
+It can be read here.

-You can also find some phonic games on these websites:
+You can find some phonic games to play with your children on these websites:

 - https://www.phonicsplay.co.uk/InteractiveResources.htm (select phase 2 or 3)